AdrianOsak/100_days_of_code/README.md

 ## 26th day 07.06.2023

 Today I added media queries and some effects to links in Portfolio project and I finished it.
 What gave me Responsive Web Design Certification on freeCodeCamp.org.
 Then I moved to next section on fCC on to JavaScript Algorithms and Data Structure Certification and started with basic JavaScript.

+## 27th day 08.06.2023

+Today I had not much time to code so I made only small progress on JS section on fCC.